Verifiable Encodings for Secure Homomorphic Analytics: Conclusion

 \section{Conclusion}

-In this work, we have proposed two error-detection encodings and we built authenticators that can be used to verify the integrity of cloud-based homomorphic computations.
-With our authenticators, a client can augment already existing privacy-preserving pipelines with computation verification at a minimal cost; this way, their threat model can be easily extended from an honest-but-curious cloud provider to a covert one.
-We also provided \namecomma, a new system that implements our authenticators and benchmarked its practicality and efficiency on several uses-cases hence demonstrating its versatility.
-For future work, we will explore extending our contributions to (i) multi-key~\cite{chen2019efficient} and multi-party homomorphic encryption schemes~\cite{mouchet2021multiparty}, and (ii) we will account for trending approximate homomorphic encryption schemes~\cite{cheon2017homomorphic}.
+In this work, we have proposed two error-detection encodings that can be used to verify the integrity of homomorphic computations.
+With these encodings, a client can augment existing privacy-preserving pipelines based on homomorphic encryption with computation verification at a minimal cost; this way, their threat model can be easily extended from an honest-but-curious adversary provider to a malicious but rational one.
+We have also provided \namecomma, a new open-source library that implements our solution and we demonstrated its practicality and versatility on several uses-cases.